DevMountain/react-axios/README.md

 ### Summary

 In this step, we'll update the workspace reducer to handle showing the `CreateCustomer` component and handle creating a customer.
+We'll also need to update the `listReducer` to handle refreshing the list of customers.

 ### Instructions